Suspiria (2018 film): Plot

 During the German Autumn of 1977, Susie Bannion, an American from a Mennonite family in Ohio, is admitted at the Markos Dance Academy in West Berlin.
-The academy is reeling from the disappearance of a student, Patricia Hingle, who vanished after telling her psychotherapist, Josef Klemperer, that the academy is controlled by a coven.
-Journals left by Patricia in Klemperer's office detail The Three Mothers, a trio of witches who predate Christianity: Mater Suspiriorum, Mater Tenebrarum, and Mater Lachrymarum.
+The academy is reeling from the disappearance of a student, Patricia Hingle, who vanished after telling her psychotherapist, Josef Klemperer, that the academy is controlled by a coven of witches.
+Journals left by Patricia in Klemperer's office detail The Three Mothers, a trio of witches who predate Christianity: Mater Suspiriorum, Mater Tenebrarum and Mater Lachrymarum.
 Klemperer, initially dismissive of Patricia's claims, becomes suspicious of the academy after her disappearance.

 During rehearsal, a Soviet student, Olga, becomes indignant towards Madame Blanc and storms out of the studio.
 Olga attempts to escape with her belongings but finds herself trapped alone in a room lined with mirrors.
 Blanc, meanwhile, resumes the rehearsal, during which Susie performs an aggressive dance; her movements begin physically afflicting Olga, ravaging her body and damaging her organs and bones.
 Several of the academy's matrons drag Olga's mangled body away with large hooks.
 Later, the matrons hold an informal election for who is to serve as the coven's new leader.
 The vote is between Madame Blanc and Mother Markos, an aged and grossly disfigured witch who has long controlled the coven, and for whom the academy is named; Markos wins the popular vote.
 Afterwards, Miss Griffith, the most sheepish of the matrons, kills herself.

 Susie befriends her classmate Sara.
 While investigating the disappearances of Olga and Patricia, the two realize the academy has washed all traces of them.
 Susie quickly climbs the ranks as Blanc's protégée, then is appointed the lead of the academy's upcoming piece, Volk.
 Meanwhile, Sara grows suspicious of the matrons after a meeting with Klemperer and uncovers clandestine hallways in the building where she discovers esoteric relics.
 Klemperer attends the performance.
 Immediately prior, Sara explores a passageway leading into the catacombs where she finds a heavily withering Patricia.
 Sara runs away but the matrons manifest holes in the floor, causing her to fall and fracture her leg.
 Sara emerges midway through the performance, dancing her part in a hypnotic trance, but collapses in pain before the dance ends.
 Blanc subsequently chastises Susie for intervening in the matrons' efforts to manipulate Sara's body.